Battle of Woerden: Aftermath

-During the battle, Zuylestein was killed in action, along with another six hundred soldiers, while the French lost more than 2.000.
+During the battle, Zuylestein was killed in action, along with another 600 or 1,000 soldiers, while the French lost about 1,000 or 2,000.
 The death of Zuylestein meant that his position as supreme commander was vacant, William III would later give this position to his cousin Waldeck.
 Afterwards, William III would move his army towards Maastricht and would besiege Chareloi after.
 And when the winter came, Luxembourg would then slaughter the towns of Zwammerdam and Bodegraven.

 Although the battle was a French victory, William III was satisfied with the outcome as it shattered the myth of the invincibility of the French army, or at least fractured it.
 As it showed that the French were also 'mere mortals'.
 And according to Olaf van Nimwegen, the battle had an 'important parallel' to the infamous Battle of Thermopylae, and the way the troops under Hornes attacked the advancing French did not only come as a surprise to Luxembourg, but to everyone in the Dutch Republic.